-Join David Powers for an in-depth discussion in this video What you should know before watching this course, part of Introducing PHP.
+Join David Powers for an in-depth discussion in this video What you should know before watching this course, part of Learning PHP.

 - Before we start, let's take a look at what you'll need to follow this course starting with who this course is for.
 This is a beginner's course.
 You need absolutely no experience of PHP or of programming.
 But don't let that put you off if you've already dabbled with code.
 I intend to keep the theory short and focus on getting things done.
 However you should have a good knowledge of HTML.
 Although I won't be using a lot of HTML in the early part of the course, PHP is most commonly used to generate webpages.

 If you're impatient to get started, you might wonder why I'm telling you to spend time setting up a local server.
 First of all, it's much quicker.
 You don't need to keep uploading your files every time you make a change.
 In the early days, you'll likely to make mistakes so working locally avoids exposing your mistakes in public.
 Even when you become more experienced, you'll appreciate being able to develop offline in your local testing environment.
 David Gassner's course, Installing Apache, MySQL and PHP here on lynda.com will guide you through the setup process.